Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Probabilistic forecast and uncertainty quantification through parallel partial Gaussian processes

 The GP model having a Mat{\'e}rn covariance with a roughness parameter $\alpha$ is $\lfloor\alpha-1 \rfloor$ mean squared differentiable, an appealing property as the smoothness of the process is directly controlled by the roughness parameter $\alpha$.

-When the input variables have different scales, a product covariance function is more frequently used, as it allows one to have a distincy correlation length parameter for each of the input coordinates:
+When the input variables have different scales, a product correlation function is more frequently used, as it allows one to have a distinct correlation length parameter for each of the input coordinates:

-where $K_l(x_l,x'_l )$ is a covariance function, such as power exponential covariance or Mat{\'e}rn covariance, with range parameter $\gamma_l$ for $l=1,...,p$ and we have $\tilde p=p$ range parameters.
-The product form of the kernel in Eq.~(\ref{equ:product_kernel}) is widely used for computer model emulation \cite{Bayarri09,conti2010bayesian,anderson2019magma} and often treated as the default setting in statistical emulator software packages \cite{roustant2012dicekriging,gu2018robustgasp}, as different correlation length parameters are flexible to capture the correlation between inputs variable that can contain completely different scales and physical meanings.
-In practice, isotropic covariance may be used when the Euclidean distance is meaningful for characterizing the distance between two inputs.
+where $K_l(x_l,x'_l )$ is a kernel function, such as power exponential kernel or Mat{\'e}rn kernel, with range parameter $\gamma_l$ for $l=1,...,p$ and we have $\tilde p=p$ range parameters.
+The product form of the kernel in Eq.~(\ref{equ:product_kernel}) is widely used for computer model emulation \cite{Bayarri09,conti2010bayesian,anderson2019magma} and often treated as the default setting in statistical emulator software packages \cite{roustant2012dicekriging,gu2018robustgasp}, as inputs variable can contain completely different scales and physical meanings, thus requiring distinct correlation lengthscales.
+In practice, isotropic covariance may be used when Euclidean distance is meaningful for characterizing the distance between two inputs.
 The product covariance may yield better predictive performance, whereas more range parameters are needed to be estimated.

-In the PP-GP model, we have $m$ mean parameters $\bm \mu=(\mu_1,...,\mu_m)^T $, $m$ variance parameters $\bm \sigma^2=(\sigma^2_1,...,\sigma^2_m)$, $\tilde p$ covariance range parameters $\bm \gamma=(\gamma_1,...,\gamma_{\tilde p})^T$ and a nugget parameter $\eta$.
+In the PP-GP model, we have $m$ mean parameters $\bm \mu=(\mu_1,...,\mu_m)^T $, $m$ variance parameters $\bm \sigma^2=(\sigma^2_1,...,\sigma^2_m)^T$, $\tilde p$ covariance range parameters $\bm \gamma=(\gamma_1,...,\gamma_{\tilde p})^T$ and a nugget parameter $\eta$.
 We follow the Bayesian procedure to define the prior of parameters.
-The advantage of the Bayesian approach for this model is that most of the parameters can be integrated out explicitly, meaning that the uncertainty from the estimates of these parameter is quantified during the inference, whereas a plug-in estimator of the parameters may ignore the uncertainty from parameter estimation.
-We assume an objective Bayesian prior \cite{berger2001objective,gu2016parallel} of the parameters below
+As most of the parameters can be integrated out explicitly, meaning that the uncertainty from the estimates of these parameters is quantified during the Bayesian inference with almost no extra computational cost, whereas a plug-in estimator of the parameters may ignore the uncertainty from parameter estimation.
+We assume an objective Bayesian prior \cite{gu2016parallel,berger2001objective} of the parameters below